inmanta/inmanta-core/docs/source/quickstart.rst

 ==========================

 The real power of Impera appears when you want to manage more than one machine.
-In this section we will move the mysql server from vm1 to a second virtual machine called vm2.
-We will still manage this additional machine in ``single shot mode`` using a remote deploy.
+In this section we will move the MySQL server from ``vm1`` to a second virtual machine called ``vm2``.
+We will still manage this additional machine in *single shot mode* using a remote deploy.